linuxserver/docker-mods/README.md

-# .NET Core SDK - Docker mod for code server
+# .NET Core SDK - Docker mod for code-server/openvscode-server

-This mod adds .NET CORE SDK to code server.
+This mod adds .NET CORE SDK to code-server and openvscode-server.

-In code server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-dotnet`
+In code-server/openvscode-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-dotnet`

 If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:code-server-dotnet|linuxserver/mods:code-server-mod2`